Lakes State

 Lakes is a state in South Sudan.
 It has an area of 43,595.08 km^{2}.
 Rumbek is the capital of the state.
 Lakes is in the Bahr el Ghazal region of South Sudan, in addition to Northern Bahr el Ghazal, Western Bahr el Ghazal, and Warrap states.
 Bahr el Ghazal itself was a former province which was split from the Anglo-Egyptian mudiriyat, or province of Equatoria in 1948.
 The eastern border was the White Nile with Jonglei State on the opposite bank.
-To the northeast lied the Unity State.
+To the northeast lay the Unity State.
 Other borders included Warrap State towards the northwest, Western Equatoria to the south and west, and Central Equatoria to the south.

 In July 2011, Ramciel in Lakes state was under consideration by the federal government as a site for a new national capital, which would replace Juba.

 Administration

 Like all states in South Sudan, Lakes was divided into counties; there were eight counties, each headed by a County Commissioner.